-This ivy was found around 1945 on a church near Remscheid.
+This ivy was discovered around 1945 on a church near Remscheid, Germany.
 The large, dark-green leaves are tightly packed together making a kind of ivy 'mat,' their imbricate (roof-tile like) growth habit providing particularly dense and lush cover to any facade or structure.
-In winter they darken somewhat due to a red pigment, but they're not as dark as the native ivy (Hedera helix, wild form) in our forests.
-From May the darkness fades and becomes concealed by the new bright green foliage.
-Excellent winter hardiness to climate zone 5a, very fast growing- therefore also suitable for high greenings in Germany's Central Uplands.
-A universal variety, so naturally included in our ivy sortiment.
-Please refer to the ivy general information to learn more.
+In winter they darken somewhat due to a red pigment, but they are not as dark as the native ivy (Hedera helix, wild form) in our forests.
+From May onwards, the dark winter colouring fades and is replaced by new light green foliage.
+Excellent winter hardiness to climate zone 5a.
+Fast growing and therefore good for particularly high greenings.
+A universal variety, so also included in our ivy sortiment.
+Please refer to our ivy general information to learn more.